kirumang/Pix2Pose/README.md

 ---

 ### Download: trained weights for the BOP challenge 2019
-**The weights will be upload after the final submission of the challenge results.**
 For the BOP challenge, we used Mask-RCNN to measure a score values for the current estimations using ovelapped ratios between masks from Mask-RCNN and the Pix2Pose estimation.
 All the hyperparameters, including augmentation, are set to the same for all datasets during the training and test.
 (33K iterations using 50 images in a mini batch)

 These trained weights here are used to submit the results of core datasets in [the BOP Challenge 2019](https://bop.felk.cvut.cz/challenges).